giacoppd/Security-For-Robotics/ros_packages/README.md

 This directory contains ROS packages related to our project.

 ### Malicious ROS Packages
-  * malpac - Stuff here...
+  * malpac - Refer to it's readme
-  * malpac2 - Stuff here...
+  * malpac2 - Refer to it's readme
-  * malpac3 - Stuff here.
+  * malpac3 - Refer to it's readme